indeedeng/iwf/README.md

 ![Workflow State diagram](https://user-images.githubusercontent.com/4523955/234921554-587d8ad4-84f5-4987-b838-959869293465.png)

 The `waitUntil` API is optional.
 If not defined, then `execute` API will be invoked instead when the state started.

+Note: the two APIs are invoked by iWF service with infinite backoff retry by default.
+See WorkflowStateOptions section for customization.

 The execute API will return a StateDecision:
 * Single next state